 A question that should be asked during investigations is ‘Would a different team of operators have behaved differently’?
 In many incidents, including for the events on 26 April 1986, there is no evidence that another team would have acted differently.
 Given this, there is an even greater need to understand what led to their actions.
 With hindsight, there’s little doubt that people didn’t perform as expected – but unless we understand why, there’s little value to be gained from the label ‘human error’, or from blame.

 However, the focus on human error in the early reports (from credible and influential institutions such as the IAEA and the US Nuclear Regulatory Commission), will mean that for many, human error and violation of operating procedures by the Chernobyl plant staff will always be remembered as the main causes of this disaster.
+This is unfortunate given the wider range of human factors issues at play.

 Safety culture (where it all started)